JamesKBowler/fxcpy/README.md

 ### Development

-There is a lot of testing to be completed and I am slowly working through it in my spare time.
+There is a lot of testing to be completed, and I am slowly working on it in my spare time.

-Feel free to offer advice for any improvements.
+Feel free to offer advice on any improvements.

 # License Terms